 - Harm Reduction in the LGBTQIA community

 Harm reduction as a movement originated in the LGBTQIA community, with HIV activists seeking to reduce harm among the transmission of HIV/AIDS.
 Since then it has expanded considerably to include needle exchanges, safe consumption sites, free overdose prevention training and resources, moderation management, medication-assisted treatment, and much more.
-You can learn more about harm reduction for the LGBTQIA community in this interview with Shauntelle Hammonds and in our recent webinar, Changing Perspectives on Harm Reduction.
+You can learn more about harm reduction for the LGBTQIA community in this interview with Shauntelle Hammonds and in our webinar, Changing Perspectives on Harm Reduction.

 Making recovery spaces more inclusive